Long-Term Disability Lawyers Serving Iowa Residents

 The terms of your LTD policy should explain whether or not the insurance provider will use SSDI benefits as a factor when determining your monthly benefits.
 If so, your attorney will help you understand how this information may affect your payments.

-Contact an Iowa Long-Term Disability Attorney
+Contact a Long-Term Disability Attorney

 No matter whether you’re just starting a long-term disability claim or if you’re seeking to file a lawsuit for fair benefits, the attorneys at Abell and Capitan Law are prepared to help.

-You can’t afford to wait any longer for the benefits you deserve, and Abell and Capitan Law is ready to take on your LTD case right now.
+You can’t afford to wait any longer for the benefits you deserve, and Abell and Capitan Law is ready to take on your Iowa LTD case right now.
 Call Abell and Capitan Law at (267) 419-7888 today to discuss your claim with an attorney.